Skiing the French Alps

 The closest and most convenient airport is Geneva, from there you can either take a shuttle or rent a car and drive to a variety of destinations in the French Alps.
+Alternatively, you could look at Hotels in Geneva too, being that the majority of the popular ski resorts are just over an hours travel away from Geneva.
 From Barcelona, we have flown to Geneva twice, which is about an hour and fifteen-minute flight and costs about 99 Euros.
 And then last year we actually drove to Avoriaz with our dogs, which was quite the adventure.
 It is about a 9-hour drive but we stopped and stayed one night in Valence, France.
 There are many pet-friendly hotels in the Alps, so if you want to take your fur babies it can be done!
 In this post I am going to just quickly run down the three places we have been to help guide you a bit if you are considering a ski trip to the French Alps.

 Chamonix is the quintessential French ski town, it’s fancy.
 People told us there are better places to ski, which I now know there are, but it’s Chamonix, where downhill skiing started people!
 The village is fantastic and what you would expect, lots of hotels, restaurants, bakeries, and shops.
 This is what all those North American ski resorts have tried to emulate.
 This is original, it’s vintage and makes you feel a little chic.
 But when I say fancy, I should say that I have been to “fancier” ski resorts, sometimes things in Europe are a bit dated, as they should be, so just keep that in mind.
 As someone who has now lived outside the USA for 5 years, I can tell you everything in America is HUGE and a bit over the top so when coming to Europe to ski, just leave your grand attitude at home and you will have a much better time.